zxphyrx/highway/app/views/overview/faq.md

 If you get rejected, don't fret!
 Edit your project, ask your peers in #highway for help, and then resubmit - most mistakes are very easy to fix

 There is absolutely *no* limit to the number of projects we can accept - the more the better!

+### How many projects can I make?

+As many as you want!
+The funding is also *per* project, not per person.

 ### Are group projects allowed for Highway?